PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/listing-v2.md

 The empty state card appears WHEN there is no product

-1. Header
+## Header

 - New product - Button - Opens the "Add new product modal"

+If multistore is enabled then Shop-Selector-Modal (title:"Add new product") is opened before the "Add new product modal"

-1. Top of the listing
+## Top of the listing

-## **Settings wheel component**
+- **Settings wheel component**

-**Bulk actions** - Dropdown - When a product is selected, THEN the dropdown is enabled, otherwise it is disabled
+- **Bulk actions** - Dropdown - When a product is selected, THEN the dropdown is enabled, otherwise it is disabled

 The 4 options open the Progress Bar Modal while performing the options: